windmill-labs/windmilldocs/docs/reference.md

 string to an enum, or precising that a list contains only string.
 You can also add helpful descriptions to each field.

-### Jsonschema
+### JSON Schema

-Below is a simplified spec of jsonschema.
+Below is a simplified spec of JSON Schema.
 See
-[here for its fullspec](https://json-schema.org/).
+[here for its full spec](https://json-schema.org/).
 Windmill is compatible with the [2020-12 version](https://json-schema.org/draft/2020-12/schema).
 It is not compatible with its most advanced features yet.